-Chart 1 outlines the total number of Public Trust complaint files under the Police Act that the Transit Police had for Q1-Q3 2020, in comparison to the same period in 2015 to 2019.
+Chart 1 outlines the total number of Public Trust complaint files under the Police Act that the Transit Police had for 2021 Q1-Q2, in comparison to the same period in 2016 to 2020.
 The total is composed of "Admissible Complaints" and "Ordered Investigations".
-Chart 2 provides a comparison Q1-Q3 2020 to the annual statistics for the Public Trust complaint files.
+Chart 2 provides a comparison 2021 Q1-Q2 to the annual statistics for the Public Trust complaint files.
+The 2021 Q1-Q2 number of Public Trust complaint files is lower than for the years 201 to 2020.